-- Tell us how your actions will be “doing justice, loving kindness, and walking humbly with God.”
+- How you will be “doing justice, loving kindness, and walking humbly with God.”
 Include a plan to support the projects and small groups spiritually – will you pray together, study scripture, read a spiritual book, reflect together on how this is challenging your faith?
-This is a final essential part of the process, as we seek to ground ourselves, as John said, to walk humbly with God.
+This is a final essential part of the process, as we seek to ground ourselves to walk humbly with God.

 Micah Initiative Funding Application

-2. Who is the small group that will be planning and carrying out the project?
+- Identify the small group that will be planning and carrying out the project.

-3. How does your project live out the words of Micah 6:8 to “Do justice, love mercy, and walk humbly with your God”?
+- Describe how your project will live out the words of Micah 6:8 to “Do justice, love mercy, and walk humbly with your God.”